cymurs/dcrstakepool/README.md

 #### For v1.1.1 and below

-If a user pays an incorrect fee you may add their tickets like so (requires dcrd running with txindex=1):
+If a user pays an incorrect fee you may add their tickets like so (requires ucd running with txindex=1):

 ```bash
 dcrctl --wallet stakepooluserinfo "MultiSigAddress" | grep -Pzo '(?<="invalid": \[)[^\]]*' | tr -d , | xargs -Itickethash dcrctl --wallet getrawtransaction tickethash | xargs -Itickethex dcrctl --wallet addticket "tickethex"